Fatten Your Paycheck and Still Get a Tax Refund

 - Take the result and add that number to what the calculator told you to put on line 4(c).

-- Assuming your tax situation matches exactly with what you put in the calculator; you should get the refund you want.
+- Assuming your tax situation matches exactly with what you put in the calculator, you should get the refund you want.

-For example, say you want your refund to be $240 and you get paid twice per month (24 times per year):
+For example, say you want your refund to be $240, and you get paid twice per month (24 times per year):

 - Take $240 and divide it by 24.

-- Take the result, $10, and add it to the amount the calculator originally told you for extra withholding and put the new total on line 4(c).
+- Take the result, $10, and add it to the amount the calculator originally told you for extra withholding, and put the new total on line 4(c).

-- Keep in mind, in order to see the results you're looking for, these W-4 adjustments will need to be made before the start of the tax year.
+Keep in mind, in order to see the results you're looking for, these W-4 adjustments will need to be made before the start of the tax year.
+If you make adjustments in the middle of the year, your results may vary.

 Once you've filled out your Form W-4, submit it to the correct department at your company as soon as possible.
 The sooner towards the beginning of the year you turn in the form and get it processed, the more accurate the calculations the calculator provided should be for the year.
 The effort will be well worth it when you start seeing bigger paychecks or when you get the bigger refund you are looking for.

-With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
-Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.
+With TurboTax Expert Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
+Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Expert Assist.

-And if you want to file your own taxes, TurboTax will guide you step by step so you can feel confident they'll be done right.
+And you can file your own taxes with TurboTax Do It Yourself.
+Easily start your taxes by adding your forms and answering a few simple questions, then we’ll guide you from there.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.